2021–22 Danish 1st Division

-The 2021–22 Danish 1st Division season was the 26th season of the Danish 1st Division league championship, governed by the Danish Football Association.
+The 2021–22 Danish 1st Division (known as the NordicBet Liga due to sponsorship by NordicBet) marked the 26th season of the league operating as the second tier of Danish football and the 82nd season overall under the 1st Division name.
+The league is governed by the Danish Football Association (DBU).

 Participants

 Lyngby Boldklub and AC Horsens finished the 2020–21 season of the Superliga in 11th and 12th place, respectively, and were relegated to the 1st Division.
 They replaced Viborg FF and Silkeborg IF, who were promoted to the 2021–22 Danish Superliga.

 Nykøbing FC and Jammerbugt FC won promotion from the 2020–21 Danish 2nd Divisions.
 They replaced Kolding IF and Skive IK.

 Stadia and locations

 Personnel and sponsoring

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.